minoa-lang/reference/src/expressions/if-expressions.md

 - if a `let`-binding is provided and the pattern is refutable, the main branch will be entered when the pattern matches.
   Otherwise the full unmatched value will be passed to the else branch.
 - if a optional shorthand is used, it allows for a value with 2 possible variants to be mapped to the branches.
-  The main block will be executed if the shorthand results in a match, otherwise it will be passed to the `else` branch.
+  The main branch will be executed if the shorthand results in a match, otherwise it will be passed to the `else` branch.

   This can be compared the optional shorthand specified above, but will also bind the 'error' value to the `else` branch.